Tours and Attractions in Kaş

 Kaş Museums

-Although Kaş doesn't have traditional museums, the entire town feels like an open-air museum adorned with ancient tombs and historical relics.
+Although Kaş lacks traditional museums, the entire town feels like an open-air museum, adorned with ancient tombs and historical relics.
 However, Kaş prides itself on several art galleries that will delight discerning guests.
-Additionally, a wealth of artisanal crafts and artwork are available for purchase, accommodating tourists with the opportunity to acquire distinctive souvenirs embodying the richness of Turkish cultural heritage.
+Additionally, a wide range of artisanal crafts and artwork is available for purchase, giving tourists the opportunity to acquire distinctive souvenirs that embody the richness of Turkish cultural heritage.

 Tuğra Art Gallery sits right behind the statue of Atatürk.
 The first thing you notice on the first floor is a treasure trove of handcrafted Turkish ware like cups, saucers, plates, bowls, and lamps.
 There are also aisles of curtains, cushions, rugs, and silver jewellery.
 The gallery on the second floor has an impressive exhibition of tiles and vases.
 Each of these items demonstrates its unique aesthetics.